 Minor accidents are treated at school.
 In cases of more serious accidents or your child becomes ill, we will contact you at once.
 Please ensure that we have up to date contact information.
 It is most important to have an emergency contact number to ring.
 Children who are obviously ill before school should not attend.
 As only basic facilities are available at school for children who become ill, parents will be contacted and asked to take the child home as soon as possible.

-If parents need to pick their child up early due to sickness or an appointment, then they must sign the student departure book in the office.
+If parents need to pick their child up early due to sickness or an appointment, then they must sign the student out on the iPad in the office.

 COMMUNICABLE AND INFECTIOUS DISEASES